ioBroker/ioBroker.docs/docs/en/install/windows.md

    input.

 Since the command line window has to be opened as an administrator, please complete the entry **not** with `OK` but with the key combination `Strg` + `Umschalt` + `Eingabetaste`.
-There is a security question, which must be confirmed with `Ja` or the entry of the administrator password.
+There is a security question that must be confirmed with `Ja` or the entry of the administrator password.

 !> The title line in the black command line window that has now opened must begin with the word `Administrator:`.